 One of the most underreported mental health illnesses in America is Body Dysmorphic Disorder (BDD), also known as Body Dysmorphia.
-Body Dysmorphia is a mental health condition in which an individual develops a distressing or impairing preoccupation with presumed physical flaws.
+Body Dysmorphia is a mental health condition in which an individual develops a distressing or impairing preoccupation with perceived physical flaws.
 More than 10 million people in America live with Body Dysmorphia, and researchers predict that numerous cases remain unreported.
 The cause of Body Dysmorphia is unknown, but exposure during childhood to actions or experiences that cultivate repeated feelings of incompetence and shame are highly correlated.
 The capacity of Body Dysmorphia to completely disrupt and debilitate individuals places them at an increased risk of developing an addiction disorder.

 Though addiction can happen to anyone, it is 2% to 13% more likely in individuals with BDD.
 According to a study published by the US National Library of Medicine, 68% of participants suffering from addiction reported that BDD contributed to their dependency.
 The high levels of emotional distress and anxiety caused by BDD can debilitate a person’s ability to socialize or even function.
 As a method of coping, people dealing with Body Dysmorphia can turn to illicit drugs for relief.

 Examples of drugs used to cope with BDD: